 - 195 g caster sugar

-- 450 g coconut milk I use a tinned milk with 75% fat
+- 450 g tin coconut milk needs to be 60% or over in coconut extract I use a tinned milk with 75% fat

 - 300 g strawberries cut into slices (about 3 slices each if big enough)

 - 2 tbsp icing/confectioners sugar to dust the gateau